top of page

 Lucy is a Specialist Speech therapist who works predominantly with professional voice users, and within that group, particularly performers.
 Before undertaking her Master of Science Lucy was a professional Vocal and Singing Coach for 8 years and before that a professional performer, working in London alongside touring in the UK, and concerts in Europe.

 Lucy is open, honest and a good listener.
 She works with people from all walks of life and background.
 Adaptable to your needs, availability, and vocal/life goals, she will do her utmost to support you.
-Empowering you with the confidence and skill to safely manage your voice and get best out of your performance.
+Empowering you with the confidence and skill to safely manage your voice.

 She understands the pressures put on you as professional and elite voice users, having been ‘part of your world’ for many years of her life, she is aware of the pressures on your time, finances, body, voice, and mind.
 This is all incorporated into how you will work together, holistically.